EnzymeCorp/handbook/index.md

  - G Suite - We use Gmail and Google Calendar, and much of our documentation is hosted on Google Drive.

  - Microsoft Office Suite - we use Word and PowerPoint for certain internal purposes and with certain customers.
 Our internal QMS procedures' native files are typically MS Office Suite filetypes.

+- Brex - Company business credit card services.
+Employees are issued an electronic credit card that you can access via the Brex website and when you download their app to your phone.
+Physical cards can be issued upon request.

 **Product Development**